anilmawji/snake-game/README.md

 # snake-game
-A take on the classic game with python.
+A take on the classic game with Python.
+Can be expanded to support multiple players.

 Simply run main.py to start playing.